 - But that wasn’t going to deter him.
 Disney soon bounced back with Mickey Mouse.
 The character was designed by cartoonist Ubbe Iwerks and was inspired by a pet mouse that the duo had adopted during their time at Laugh-O-Gram Studio.
 While Iwerks is said to have developed the physical appearance of Mickey, Disney is said to have lent him the soul.

-- Later, he created iconic cartoon characters such as Donald Duck, Goofy, and Pluto.
+- Later, he created iconic cartoon characters such as Donald Duck, Minnie Mouse, Goofy, and Pluto.
 Disney also made the first animated film with sound called Steamboat Willie, the cartoon Silly Symphonies, and the first animated color film called the Flowers and Trees.

 - In 1932, the artist began working on Snow White and the Seven Dwarfs, which was released in 1937 and became the biggest blockbuster hit.
-He then created a slew of popular films such as Pinocchio, Fantasia, Dumbo, Bambi, and Peter Pan, along with the first big live-action film titled Treasure Island.
-Disney also joined the world of television in the 1950s with shows such as Disney’s Wonderful World of Color, the Davy Crockett series, and the Mickey Mouse Club.
+He then created a slew of popular films such as Pinocchio, Fantasia, Dumbo, Bambi, Cinderella, and Peter Pan, along with the first big live-action film titled Treasure Island.
+Disney also joined the world of television in the 1950s with shows such as Disney’s Wonderful World of Color, the Davy Crockett series, and The Mickey Mouse Club.

 - He opened Disneyland in 1955.
 The $17 million theme park is one of the most popular travel destinations in the world.